awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-RevokeCertificate.md

 # RevokeCertificate<a name="JavaApi-RevokeCertificate"></a>

-The following Java sample shows how to use the [RevokeCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RevokeCertificate.html) operation\.
+The following Java sample shows how to use the [RevokeCertificate](https://docs.aws.amazon.com/privateca/latest/APIReference/API_RevokeCertificate.html) operation\.

-This operation revokes a certificate that you issued by calling the [IssueCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_IssueCertificate.html) operation\.
+This operation revokes a certificate that you issued by calling the [IssueCertificate](https://docs.aws.amazon.com/privateca/latest/APIReference/API_IssueCertificate.html) operation\.
 If you enabled a certificate revocation list \(CRL\) when you created or updated your private CA, information about the revoked certificates is included in the CRL\.
-ACM Private CA writes the CRL to an Amazon S3 bucket that you specify\.
-For more information, see the [CrlConfiguration](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CrlConfiguration.html) structure\.
+AWS Private CA writes the CRL to an Amazon S3 bucket that you specify\.
+For more information, see the [CrlConfiguration](https://docs.aws.amazon.com/privateca/latest/APIReference/API_CrlConfiguration.html) structure\.

 ```
 package com.amazonaws.samples;